Answering some frequently asked questions about hospice care & the services we offer.

 Where are you located?

-Our residential hospice - where individuals are welcomed to spend the last days of life in a safe, home-like environment with 24/7 access to professional medical care - is located in a cozy neighbourhood.
+Our residential hospice - where individuals are welcomed to spend the last days of life in a safe, home-like environment with 24/7 access to professional medical care.

-Our community hospice - where we offer day programs such as counselling and support groups - is located on Highway 89.
+Our community hospice - where we offer day programs such as counselling and support groups.

 Do I have to live in Alliston to take advantage of hospice care?